hanmpark/42-common-core/README.md

 ***push_swap*** is a simple project in which you have to sort data.
 You are given two empty piles: _a_ and _b_.
 You have top put the integers in _a_ after the parsing.
 Therefore with the _Push swap instructions_ you have to sort the _a_ pile using the _b_ pile.

 The difficulty of this project comes from the number of instruction that you'll use.
 You have to sort the data using as few instruction as possible.
+For that, you will have to look up at some already existing sorting algorithms and understand the notion of **complexity**.

 ## Push_swap instructions 🔨